kuriharaan/InputSystemWiki/Architecture.md

 The system breaks down into a "passive" and an "active" part.

+////TODO: write a one or two paragraph summary

 # Passive

 The "passive" part is concerned with capturing state using minimal per-frame processing.
 It is largely set up automatically but can be configured/adjusted by the user.
 It has a zero-setup API that will be familiar to users of Unity's existing input system.